Summary

 Job Title: Technical Writer

-Accomplishments: Document system tests used for in-house and commercial applications to verify basic operations after applying system patches.
-Create templates with instructions for testing, over objections of developers who thought unnecessary.
-Performed tests and found things the developers had missed.
+Accomplishments: Created and documented system tests used for in-house and commercial applications to verify operations after applying system patches.
+Created templates to create tests, over objections of the developers who thought it was unnecessary.
+Performed tests using command line and GUI.
+Found problems the developers had missed, including an error in production (not development).

 Tools: Microsoft Office 2007, TechSmith SnagIt, and Microsoft SharePoint.
 Based style on Microsoft Manual of Style for Technical Publications.